ayupow/LLM-Agent-based-on-TCG-TE-pattern-with-graph-guided-MCP-tools/README.md

 # Large language model (LLM) agents based on tool chian generation (TCG)-tool execution (TE) pattern with graph-guided model context protocol (MCP) tools

-## ⚠️ Important Notice ⚠️
+## 📣 Important Notice
-## __As the paper is under review, all contents in this repository are currently not permitted for reuse by anyone until this announcement is removed.
+## __⚠️ As the paper is under review, all contents in this repository are currently not permitted for reuse by anyone until this announcement is removed.
 Thank you for your understanding! 🙏__

 ## 1. Overview & Objectives